dekuNukem/duckyPad/getting_started.md

 ## USB Firmware Updates

-You can update duckyPad's firmware via USB, for bug fixes and and/or new features.
+You can update duckyPad's firmware for new features and bug fixes.

 [Please see this guide](./firmware_updates_and_version_history.md).